Fusui County: Flora and fauna

 Fusui's warm climate gives it a large amount of biodiversity.
 There are many rare species of animals and more than 1,100 species of plants.
-National grade one protected animals include white-headed langurs, clouded leopard, musk deer, python more than 30 species.
-Country grade one protected plant include cycads, and country grade two protected plant include ferns, Jian wood, camphor wood.
+National grade one protected animals include white-headed langurs, clouded leopards, musk deer, python more than 30 species.
+Country grade one protected plants include cycads, and country grade two protected plants include ferns, Jian wood, and camphor wood.

 Climate

-Fusui's climate is humid subtropical and monsoon-influenced.
+Fusui's climate is humid, subtropical, and monsoon-influenced.
 Within the prefecture, the annual mean is 21.3–22.8 °C. There are 346 frost-free days.
 Annual precipitation is between 1050–1300 mm.

 History

 Fusui is one of the earliest centers of Zhuang culture.
 Important sites dating back to the Stone Age have been found here.
-The Rock Paintings of Hua Mountain along the Zuo River at Yinweng, Qixing, Hetou, Jiaobei, Tuotan, Xiatong, Xinwan, Balai Mountain date back 1800 to 2500 year and are one of the largest groups of pictographs in China and in the world.
-On several cliff faces are hundreds of large red pictographs depicting a large battle.
+The Rock Paintings of Hua Mountain along the Zuo River at Yinweng, Qixing, Hetou, Jiaobei, Tuotan, Xiatong, Xinwan, Balai Mountain date back 1800 to 2500 years and are one of the largest groups of pictographs in China and in the world.
+On several cliff faces there are hundreds of large red pictographs depicting a large battle.
 The red pigment is still bright and vivid and individual figures, weapons, and animals are easy to distinguish.
-The cliffs, part of the sacred Frog Mountain, were important site to the early Zhuang.
+The cliffs, part of the sacred Frog Mountain, were an important site to the early Zhuang.